 Doctor of Philosophy - Environmental Design (PhD)

-Applications for the PhD program are accepted between September 1 and February 1.
-Students can follow along in their UCalgary Student Centre to see if any documentation is missing.
-Decision from the selection committee will be provided by end of April.
-The application process is competitive, and unfortunately not all qualified applicants meeting the requirements may be admitted.
-Supervisory capacity also factors into the success of an application.
-Refer to the University of Calgary Calendar and the Faculty of Graduate Studies Calendar for further information on admissions.
+Applications for the PhD of Environmental Design program are accepted between September 1 and February 1.
+All applicants admitted to the PhD program typically start in the fall term.
+Decisions from the selection committee will be provided by end of April.
+The application process is competitive, and unfortunately not all qualified applicants meeting the requirements will be admitted.

 A professional design degree from an accredited school.